-Today's District of Columbia was carved out of the English colony of Maryland, which was itself severed from the domain of the Virginia Company, under a 1632 charter granted by King Charles I to Cecil Calvert, the second Lord Baltimore.
-Settlers began arriving immediately along the Potomac estuary, and by the 1660s, land as far upriver as the Anacostia was being divided into land patents for farm homesteads and tobacco plantations.
+Today's District of Columbia was carved out of the English granted by King Charles I to Cecil Calvert, the second Lord Baltimore.
+Settlers began arriving immediately along the Potomac estuary, and by the 1660s, land as far upriver as the homesteads and tobacco plantations.
 Initially, indentured servants provided most of the labor to work these plantations, which were the mainstay of the economy for the next 200 years.
 But tobacco production came at a great human cost: in 1663, the Maryland Assembly officially authorized race-based chattel slavery, and it became widespread by 1700.

-A Algonkian Native Americans, 1585 B East Branch of Potomac River, Washington August Kollner, 1839
+- A Algonkian Native Americans, 1585 - B East Branch of Potomac River, Washington August Kollner, 1839

 Before 1750, the area of the present District was still the frontier of Maryland, although the Maryland proprietor had fully disposed of the area in grants to landholders by the 1720s.
 The area was largely open countryside, forest, meadows, marsh and fields.
 Native American footpaths evolved into a network of primitive country lanes across the farmland.
 Many of these became rolling roads for transporting hogsheads of tobacco to the rivers for export.
 Former country lanes now known as Good Hope Road, Alabama Avenue, Foxhall Road, Rock Creek Church Road, Blair Road and Wisconsin Avenue still serve their transportation purpose.

 Archaeological evidence of colonial life is scattered across the District, but few buildings or even fragments survive from the time.
 One rare example is the Rock Creek parish church, where parts of the early Saint Paul's from about 1719 remain in the structure rebuilt about 1768-1775 and 1921-22.
 Another colonial survivor is Rosedale in Cleveland Park, which grew from a rubble-stone cottage built about 1740.